About Me — so glad we’ve crossed paths

 Integrity & Care

-Compulsiveness, future-fixing, and simplified ideas of self are the antithesis of both healing and spirituality.
+Importantly, compulsiveness, future-fixing, dogma, and simplified ideas of self are the antithesis of both healing and mysticism.
 A true relationship to mysticism is rooted in the unknowing.
-The past and future leave their imprints on body, mind, and soul, but through heart–mind coherence, compassionate presence, and wisdom, we can reclaim our soulfulness and unfold whole into presence—with both a lightness of being and a depth of purpose.
+The past and future imprint on the psyche and through body-heart–mind coherence, compassionate presence, and wisdom, we can unfold into life each present moment with a lightness of being and a heaviness of purpose.

 For everything & always,